 In fact, the market for AI technologies is expected to reach a mammoth $40 billion by 2020 and will generate more than $60 billion worth of productivity improvements for businesses in the United States per year, according to the Center for Data Innovation.

 The challenge for businesses will be wrangling the skill sets to weave these technologies into their otherwise traditional business models, from data science to model creation, algorithm selection and more.
 Of course, the design, implementation and management of these new systems is a lot to take on, but with the sizable payoffs, it’s a trend worth investing in.

-But how will AI and machine learning thrive without the applications that will enable us to interact with them, prompt their behavior and glean the benefits?
+But AI and machine learning can't thrive without the applications that enable humans to interact with systems, prompt their behaviors and glean the benefits.
 Virtual Personal Assistants (VPAs), such as Apple’s Siri and Microsoft’s Cortana, are good baseline examples of narrow AI-powered apps that are already evolving into tomorrow’s financial advisers, scheduling assistants, health coaches and more.

 Virtual Customer Assistants (VCAs), on the other hand, address more specialized roles, such as customer service and sales.
 And according to a separate report by Gartner on the future of Customer Relationship Management (CRM) systems, “The use of VCAs will jump by 1,000% by 2020.”
 1

 And what about the intelligent endpoints or machines these intelligent apps run on?
 From robots to drones and autonomous vehicles, intelligent things will continue to proliferate, eventually paving the way for a “collaborative intelligent things model,” in which many machines will work together to achieve a common goal without human input.

 For example, Gartner’s Top 10 Tech report cites, “Researchers have demonstrated a group of drones working together to construct a rope bridge, while the military is studying the use of drone swarms to attack or defend military targets.”
 2